britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-02.md

 # An Idealized Pervasive Passive Attacker {#adversary}

+In considering the threat posed by pervasive surveillance, we begin by defining an idealized pervasive passive attacker.
+While this attacker is less capable than those which we now know to have compromised the Internet from press reports, as elaborated in {{reported}}, it does set a lower bound on the capabilities of an attacker interested in indiscriminate passive surveillance while interested in remaining undetectable.

-To build a thread model, we first assume a pervasive passive attacker, an indiscriminate eavesdropper on an Internet-attached computer network that
+More specifically, our idealized attacker is an indiscriminate eavesdropper on an Internet-attached computer network that:

-- can observe every packet of all communications at any or every hop in any network path between an initiator and a recipient; and
+- can observe every packet of all communications at any hop in any network path between an initiator and a recipient;
-- can observe data at rest in intermediate systems between the endpoints controlled by the initiator and recipient; but
+- can observe data at rest in any intermediate system between the endpoints controlled by the initiator and recipient; and
+- can share information with other such attackers; but
 - takes no other action with respect to these communications (i.e., blocking, modification, injection, etc.).

-This attacker is less capable than those which we know to have compromised the Internet from press reports, elaborated in {{reported}}, but represents the threat to communications privacy by a single eavesdropper interested in remaining undetectable.

 The techniques available to our ideal attacker are direct observation and inference.
 Direct observation involves taking information directly from eavesdropped communications - e.g., URLs identifying content or email addresses identifying individuals from application-layer headers.
 Inference, on the other hand, involves analyzing eavesdropped information to derive new information from it; e.g., searching for application or behavioral fingerprints in observed traffic to derive information about the observed individual from them, in absence of directly-observed sources of the same information.
-The use of encryption to protect confidentiality is generally enough to prevent direct observation, assuming uncompromised encryption implementations and key material, but provides less complete protection against inference, especially inference based only on unprotected portions of communications (e.g. IP and TCP headers for TLS {{RFC5246}}).
+The use of encryption to protect confidentiality is generally enough to prevent direct observation of unencrypted content, assuming uncompromised encryption implementations and key material.
+However, it provides less complete protection against inference, especially inference based only on unprotected portions of communications (e.g. IP and TCP headers for TLS {{RFC5246}}).

 ## Information subject to direct observation